 CONTACT INFORMATION UPDATE:

-A victim must keep his/her address updated with ADC Victim Services or we cannot notify of important activity:
+A victim must keep his/her address updated with ADCRR Victim Services or we cannot notify of important activity:

 To request a Status Change form, please call 1-866-787-7233 or

 Fax: (602) 364-0459